-Factors determining reasonable number of hours guardian ad litem spent on case discussed.
-Guardian is entitled to compensation for collecting fee to extent that estate's opposition to fee was unreasonable.
-In Matter of Estate of Trotalli, 123 W (2d) 340, 366 NW (2d) 879 (1985).
+Factors for determining a reasonable number of hours that a guardian ad litem spent on a case are discussed.
+The guardian ad litem is entitled to compensation for collecting a fee to the extent that the estate's opposition to the fee was unreasonable.
+In Matter of Estate of Trotalli, 123 Wis.
+2d 340, 366 N.W.2d 879 (1985).